jabedhasan21/Notes/Docker/setup.md

 + `docker rm -f b40f99146490` (To removed the running container)

 + If you want to stop the webserver, type: `docker stop webserver` and start it again with `docker start webserver`

+  You can always push a new image to this repository using the CLI
++ `docker tag local-image:tagname new-repo:tagname`

++ `docker push new-repo:tagname`

++ To know IP addresses of VM: `docker-machine env myvm1`

 + You can also search for images directly from the command line using `docker search`.